Submodular Functions: Learnability, Structure, and Optimization: Learning Submodular Functions

 \subsection{Inapproximability under Arbitrary Distributions}

 \SectionName{general-lower}

 The simplicity of \Algorithm{talagrand} might raise one's hopes that a constant-factor approximation is possible under arbitrary distributions.
 However, we show in this section that no such approximation is possible.
-In particular, we show that no algorithm can PMAC-learn the class of non-negative, monotone, submodular functions with approximation factor $o({n^{1/3}}/{\log n})$.
+In particular, by making use of the new family of matroids we presented in Section~\ref{section-new-extremal-matroid}, we show that no algorithm can PMAC-learn the class of non-negative, monotone, submodular functions with approximation factor $o({n^{1/3}}/{\log n})$.
+Formally:

 { Let $\ALG$ be an arbitrary learning algorithm that uses only a polynomial number of training examples drawn i.i.d.\ from the underlying distribution.
 There exists a distribution $D$ and a submodular target function $\targetf$ such that, with probability at least $1/8$ (over the draw of the training samples), the hypothesis function $f$ output by $\ALG$ does not approximate $\targetf$ within a $o({n^{1/3}}/{\log n})$ factor on at least a $1/4$ fraction of the examples under $D$.
 This holds even for the subclass of matroid rank functions. }